-- the Nikon D5200 (discontinued by manufacturer, but you can get great warehouse deals)
+- the Nikon D5200 (discontinued by the manufacturer, but you can get great warehouse deals)

 - the Canon 7D and the

-The latest version II has an internal AF motor making it compatible with all cameras with or without an internal AF motor.
+The previous version of this Tokina lens did not have the luxury of an internal auto-focusing motor.
+The version II however, has an internal AF motor making it compatible with all cameras with or without an internal AF motor.
 The new version of the lens also has some additional coating included.

 Though this lens is not technically designed to utilize the coverage that a large sensor gives you, it could still mount on a full-frame camera but with a significant amount of vignetting and corner softness.

 This is a breakdown of the acronyms that are associated with the lens:

 - AT-X stands for Advanced Technology – Extra.